 Employment Outsourcing (EOR)

-Hire, pay & manage employees anywhere in China, with or without a company.
+Hire, pay and manage employees anywhere in China without a company.

 With our Employment Outsourcing (Employer of Record) services in China, we manage your employment, payroll, tax, expense reimbursement and mandatory benefits obligations, whether you have a company or not.
 This allows your company to get into the market faster, in compliance and with reduced costs.

 Expand your operations in China without setting up a local entity.

 We collect your information and introduce you to our policies, procedures and online portal.
 Work calendar, processes, templates, benefits and salary structures are confirmed and loaded into the payroll system.

 New employee is on-boarded and the labor contract is signed.
 The new employee is loaded into the payroll system where the social insurance account, housing fund account and bank accounts are imported.